 - Any receptacle within six feet of any sink or lavatory (excluding receptacles designated for specific appliances)

-All fuel-burning, heat producing appliances, except ranges and ovens, used in manufactured homes draw fresh combustion air from the outside of the home.
-This includes such appliances as water heaters, fireplaces, gas refrigeration devices, gas furnaces, and gas clothes dryers.
-The manufactured home's sealed combustion system has two advantages over conventional systems:
+Aside from ranges and ovens, all fuel-burning, heat-producing appliances in manufactured homes use a sealed combustion system that draws fresh combustion air from the outside of the home.
+This includes water heaters, fireplaces, gas refrigeration devices, gas furnaces, and gas clothes dryers.

-CAUTION: If replacement of a fuel burning (gas or oil) heat producing appliance becomes necessary, the replacement must be listed or labeled for use in manufactured homes.
+If you need to replace a fuel-burning, heat-producing appliance, the replacement must be labeled for use specifically in manufactured homes.

 Gas Supply System

-If your manufactured home is equipped with bottled gas for cooking, heating, or both, extreme caution should be used before turning on the gas at the cylinder.
+Your home’s water heater, furnace, oven, and other home appliances may be gas-powered.
+If your manufactured home is equipped with bottled gas for cooking, heating, or both, use extreme caution before turning on the gas at the cylinder.
 All appliance valves must be closed.
 If the home has been in transit, all fuel lines, connections, and appliance valves must be checked before and after opening the cylinder valve.